-GREEN HOME’s food packaging is classified as green waste and is compostable together with other food waste.
-In a composting environment, it will break down (biodegrade) into its natural components of water, CO2 and plant matter.
+GREEN HOME’s food packaging is classified as green or organic waste and is compostable together with other food waste.
+In a composting environment, all our products will break down (biodegrade) into their natural components of water, CO2 and plant matter.

-- Degradable: The ability to break up into smaller pieces.
+Degradable: The ability to break up into smaller pieces.
 Degradable packaging products will not break down into their natural organic components, just smaller pieces of the original product.
 Microplastics are an example of this.

 How long does it take to compost?